-The minimum ANNUAL PERCENTAGE RATE that can apply is the initial rate at closing.
+The minimum ANNUAL PERCENTAGE RATE that can apply is 2.75%.

 Other than as disclosed in this paragraph, there are no annual or more frequent periodic limitations on changes in the Annual Percentage Rate.

 Maximum Rate and Payment Examples - If you had an outstanding balance of \$10,000 during the draw period, the minimum monthly payment at the maximum ANNUAL PERCENTAGE RATE of 18.0% would be \$152.88.
 This annual percentage rate could be reached at the start of the 13th month of the draw period.